- Publication 538 - Introductory Material

 When title passes.

-Generally, you report an advance payment for services to be performed in a later tax year as income in the year you receive the payment.
-However, if you receive advance payments for certain services you agree to perform by the end of the next tax year, you can elect to postpone including the advance payment in income until the next tax year.
+Generally, you report an advance payment for goods, services or other items as income in the year you receive the payment.
+However, if you use an accrual method of accounting, you can elect to postpone including the advance payment in income until the next year.
 However, you cannot postpone including any payment beyond that tax year.
-For a list of services and certain non-services that qualify for the deferral, see Revenue Procedure 2004-34, 2004-22, I.R.B.
-991 (or any successor).

 Special rules apply to including income from advance payments on agreements for future sales or other dispositions of goods held primarily for sale to customers in the ordinary course of your trade or business.
 However, the rules do not apply to a payment (or part of a payment) for services that are not an integral part of the main activities covered under the agreement.
 An agreement includes a gift certificate that can be redeemed for goods.
 Amounts due and payable are considered received.